 Assets that are held for collection of contractual cash flows and for selling the assets, where the assets cash flows represent solely payments of principal and interest, and that are not designated at FVPL, are measured at fair value through other comprehensive income.
-Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses on the instrument's amortised cost which are recognised in profit or loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit and loss and recognised in "Net investment income".
-The interest income from these financial assets is included in "Net investment income" using the effective interest rate method.
+Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses on the instrument's amortised cost which are recognised in Statement of Profit or Loss and Other Comprehensive Income.
+When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit and loss and recognised in "Net investment income" The interest income from these financial assets is included in "Net investment income" using the effective interest rate method.

-- Hold for Trading - Fair value through profit or loss (FVPL)
+- Hold for trading - Fair value through profit or loss (FVPL)

 Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVPL.
-A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in profit or loss and presented net within other gain or loss in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in Statement of Profit or Loss and Other Comprehensive Income and presented net within net gain or loss in the period in which it arises.